All Episodes

 It goes to six pages, and let me pick it up in progress.

-This is what the hierarchy of the Roman Catholic Church forgot in the 1930s.
+This is what the hierarchy of the Roman Catholic Church forgot.

-They glorified in the fact that FDR made Frances Perkins a devout Anglo-Catholic laywoman, who belonged to the Episcopalian Church but retreated on occasion to a Catholic convent, Secretary of Labor and the first member of her sex to be awarded a cabinet post, and they welcomed social security, which the church did, which was her handiwork.
+They glorified in the fact that FDR made Francis Perkins a devout Anglo-Catholic laywoman who belonged to the Episcopalian Church but retreated on occasion to a Catholic convent, secretary of labor, and the first member of her sex to be awarded a cabinet post, and they welcomed Social Security, which the church did, which was her handiwork.

 They did not stop to ponder whether public provision in this regard would subvert the moral principle that children are responsible for the well-being of their parents.